In-Meeting Chat for Cisco Devices

 My first focus was on how to alert users that a new message had arrived.
 This involved creating a visual notification element that would briefly appear on screen, indicating new messages without interrupting the meeting content.

-Recognizing that user preferences vary, I incorporated a notification toggle:
+Recognizing that user preferences vary, I incorporated a notification toggle to allow the user to chose for themselves.

-On shared room systems, this toggle is meeting-specific—resetting with each session.
+• On shared room systems, this toggle is meeting-specific and resets with each new meeting.

 This gave users flexibility and control, especially in distraction-sensitive environments like boardrooms or presentations.